Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/Entities_And_Players.md

 | `clearEffect`        | Remove a specific effect              |
 | `clearAllEffects`    | Remove all effects                    |
 | `effects { ... }`    | Builder block for multiple operations |

+## See also

+- [Items](/docs/oop/items) – Reuse item stacks with `giveItem`, `replaceItem`, or summon-based reward flows.
+- [Events](/docs/oop/events) – Attach gameplay reactions directly to the entity and player handles you define here.
+- [Spawners](/docs/oop/spawners) – Pair selectors and entity utilities with reusable spawning entry points.